mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

         [angular_velocity] (vector3)
     }

-This saves a lot of bandwidth because at any time _most_ cubes are at rest.
-It's also a _lossless_ technique because it doesn't change the state sent over the network in any way.

-To optimize bandwidth further we need to use _lossy techniques_.
+This is _lossless_ technique because it doesn't change the state sent over the network in any way.
+Unfortunately, to optimize bandwidth further we need to use _lossy techniques_.

-This means we reduce the precision of the physics state when it's sent over the network.
-For example, we could bound position in some min/max range and quantize it to a precision of 1/1000th of a centimeter.
-We can use the same approach for linear and angular velocity, and for rotation we can use the _smallest three representation_ of a quaternion.
+For example, we could reduce the precision of the physics state when it's sent over the network by bounding position in some min/max range and quantizing it to a resolution of 1/1000th of a centimeter.
+We can use the same basic approach for linear and angular velocity, and for rotation we can use the _smallest three representation_ of a quaternion.

-While this saves bandwidth, it also adds risk.
-My concern is that if we are networking a stack of objects (for example, 10 cubes placed on top of each other), maybe the quantization will create errors that add jitter to that stack?
-Maybe the stack would become _unstable_.
+But while this saves bandwidth, it also adds risk.
+My concern was that if we are networking a stack of objects (for example, 10 cubes placed on top of each other), maybe the quantization would create errors that add jitter to that stack.
+Maybe it even would cause the stack to become _unstable_, but in a particularly annoying and hard to debug way, where the stack is only unstable in the remote view (eg. the non-authority simulation), where another player is watching you.

 The best solution to this problem that I found was to quantize the state on _both sides_.
-What this means is that before each physics simulation step, the physics state is sampled and quantized _exactly the same way_ as when it's sent over the network, then applied back to the local simulation.
+This means that before each physics simulation step, I capture and quantize the physics state _exactly the same way_ as when it's sent over the network, then apply this quantized state back to the local simulation.

-I do this on both the authority and non-authority sides, and now the extrapolation from quantized state on the non-authority side matches the authority side as closely as possible, because the simulation and network packets are quantized exactly the same way.
+By doing this on both the authority and non-authority simulations, now the extrapolation from quantized state on the non-authority side _exactly_ matches the source simulation, minimizing jitter in large stacks.
+At least in theory.

-# Coming To Rest
+# Coming To ~~America~~ Rest

-But quantizing the physics state like this has some _very interesting_ side-effects...
+But quantizing the physics state like this has some _very interesting_ side-effects!

 1. PhysX doesn't really like you forcing the state of each rigid body at the start of every frame and makes sure you know by taking up a bunch of CPU.

 2. Quantization adds error to position which PhysX tries very hard to correct, snapping objects immediately out of penetration.

 3. Rotations can't be represented exactly either, again causing penetration.
-Interestingly in this case, objects can get stuck in a feedback loop where they slowly slide across the floor.
+Interestingly in this case, objects can get stuck in a feedback loop where they slowly slide across the floor!

-4. Although objects in large stacks _seem_ to be at rest, close inspection in the editor reveals that they are actually jittering by tiny amounts, as objects are quantized just above a resting surface and fall towards it.
+4. Although objects in large stacks _seem_ to be at rest, close inspection in the editor reveals that they are actually jittering by tiny amounts, as objects are quantized just above surface and falling towards it.

-While we can't do much about PhysX CPU usage, the solution I found for the depenetration is to set _maxDepenetrationVelocity_ on each rigid body, limiting the velocity that objects are pushed apart with.
+While we can't do much about PhysX CPU usage, but the solution I found for the depenetration is to set _maxDepenetrationVelocity_ on each rigid body, limiting the velocity that objects are pushed apart with.
 I found that setting it to one meter per-second works very well.

-To get objects to come to rest, I disabled the PhysX at rest calculation and replaced it with a ring-buffer of positions and rotations for each object.
+To get objects to come to rest reliably was much harder.
+The solution I found was to disable the PhysX at rest calculation and replace it with a ring-buffer of positions and rotations for each object.
 If an object has not moved or rotated significantly in the last 16 frames, I forced it to rest.
 Boom.
-Perfectly stable stacks with quantization.
+Perfectly stable stacks _with_ quantization.

-This might seem like a hack, but short of actually getting in there with source code and rewritig the PhysX solver and at rest calculations, I didn't see any other option.
+This might seem like a hack, but short of actually getting in there with source code and rewritig the PhysX solver and at rest calculations, which I'm certainly not qualified to do, I didn't see any other option.
 I'm happy to be proven wrong though, so if you find a better way to do this, please let me know :)

 # Priority Accumulator